 Then sense of self in the fourth capacity starts when the ego comes online and the child realizes they are different from someone else.
 And as they use their signalling to harness their desires, they run square into the reality principle by hearing “No!”
 They begin to manage and grade their emotional reactions and begin developing action pattern strategies to get what they want.
 So when they kick and stomp and scream, mom says no. They are also starting to get a sense of self in time.
 Our goal in this phase is we begin to help the child get a sense of how to solve problems.

 We begin to figure out how to act across a different range of emotions.
 All of this is developing pre-verbally.
-Move through the core capacities so you move from catastrophic emotions to negotiating.
+You move through the core capacities to move from catastrophic emotions to negotiating.
 The fourth capacity is critically important and the first four capacities are preverbal.
-As a caregiver or practitioner, if you don’t have that primal connection with preverbal signalling, you’re only going to go so far.

 A child may solve an intellectual problem but the fundamental issues of learning to stay with something long enough to withstand it, to be supported through frustration, and to feel that connection where I’m able to grade emotions and events so that suddenly instead of having a complete meltdown, you can say “Oh, bother!”
 It’s the bath of Relationship that leads our children into subtle, deep development.